 |Size Range||22.5 - 27.5||22-27.5||22 - 27.5||22 - 27.5||22 - 27.5|

 Our Analysis and Test Results

-Tecnica spent a lot of time and energy developing this comfortable, high-performance boot.
-Their solution to the hassles of getting in and out of a boot stiff enough for the best skiers around is a Quick Instep panel.
-This is a flexible piece of plastic located at the overlap to make sure that putting your ski boot on isn't as dreaded as going to the dentist.
+Though not the warmest boot in the group, it kept us satisfied in all temperatures.
+It was also very easy to slip on and off.
+Tecnica's solution to the hassles of getting in and out of a stiff boot is a Quick Instep panel — a flexible piece of plastic located at the overlap to make sure putting your boot on isn't as dreaded as going to the dentist.

-— Meagan Jones
+— Liz Chamberlain & Meagan Jones